 Who Is A Modified Premium Product Useful For?

-The modified premium whole life products are useful for people who do not have a lot of expendable income for a whole life insurance product now, but will in the future.
-The type of person who needs this type of protection also requires the life insurance to stay in effect for their whole life.
-Examples of people who may be candidates for a modified premium policy include someone with a growing career who will make more money over time, someone whose kids will no longer need support in the future and spending will decrease, or a family that only has one income earning member but will have another in the foreseeable future.
+The modified premium whole life products are useful for people who do not have a lot of expendable income for a whole life insurance product now but will have more in the future.
+The type of person who needs this type of protection also needs a permanent life insurance policy.
+Examples of people who may be candidates for a modified premium policy include someone with a growing career who will make more money over time, someone whose kids will no longer need support in the future so the owner has more free cash to invest, or a family that only has one income earning member but will have another in the foreseeable future.

 Modified premium whole life insurance may also make sense for business purposes such as key man or buy-sell insurance.
 This is especially true when a business is young and may not have the operating budget that it will have after a few more years of operations.